Chiselhampton

+Chiselhampton is a village in the civil parish of Stadhampton, on the River Thame, in the South Oxfordshire district, in the county of Oxfordshire, England.
+It is about 6 mi southeast of Oxford.
+In 1931 the parish named Chislehampton had a population of 136.
+On 1 April 1932 the parish was abolished and merged with Stadhampton.

 Toponym

 "Chisel" is derived from the old English ceosel or cisel meaning "gravel" or "shingle", referring to the river gravel beside the Thame on which some of the village is built.
 In a document dated 1147 the toponym is spelt Chiselentona.
 Chislehampton came into use later in the same century and was still in use in 1974.
 A document dated 1517 calls the village Chessyllyngton.
 It has been colloquially called Chisleton.

 Manors and houses

 The Domesday Book of 1086 does not mention Chiselhampton by name, but it ascribes a fee of land here to William Fitz-Ansculf of Dudley Castle.
 For some time thereafter, as Dudley passed to successive families, Chiselhampton remained with the Honour of Dudley.
 In 1536 the principal manor of Chiselhampton passed to Thomas Doyley of Hambleden in Buckinghamshire.
 The Doyley family built a substantial house in Chiselhampton, possibly towards the end of the 16th century.
 Maps of 1628 and 1743 record it as a four-gabled mansion with a large dovecote and an orchard, and an estate plan of 1741–42 shows the house's west front as having eight bays.

 Chiselhampton's oldest building is Camoys or Camoise Court, a moated stone-built farmhouse of the 14th century.
 It was in existence by 1318 when its owner, Sir Richard de Louches of Great Milton, was licensed to crenellate it.
 The house's name comes from Thomas de Camoys, who acquired it when he married Elizabeth de Louches.
 Part of the 14th-century building and traces of its moat survive, along with a wing that was added in the 17th century and altered in 1880.
 At some point the Doyley family, who had bought the main manor in 1748, also acquired the Camoys manor and Camoys Court.
 Camoys Court is a Grade II* listed building.
 Several cottages and houses with timber frames and brick infill were built in the 17th century and survive today.
 They include Chiselhampton's only public house, the 17th-century Coach and Horses Inn.